Walter Atkinson Award

 The Award will be presented by the President of the Australian Division (or their nominee).
 It will be presented at the next RINA-supported conference in Australia.
 Where this is not practical, the Award may be presented at a prominent Divisional or Section event.

-The Award committee will make its recommendation to the September meeting of Council and the Award will be announced in October.
+The Award committee will make its recommendation to the September meeting of Council and the Award will subsequently be announced.

 2013 - R Ballantyne, G MacFarlane, S Ballantyne & T Lillienthal; The Floating Harbour Transhipper an Operationally Effective Solution for Military and Emergency Response Duties (Pacific 2012 IMC).